simonmichael/hledger/hledger/Hledger/Cli/Commands/Help.md

 Show the hledger user manual with `info`, `man`, or a pager.
 With a (case insensitive) TOPIC argument, try to open it at that section heading.
+(Enclose TOPIC in quotes if it contains spaces.)

 ```flags
 Flags: